intersystems/multi-model-exercise/README.md

 	**Note**: if you are using python 2 or earlier, follow the commented instructions in `createschema.py` in the `connect_to_iris()` function to configure the connection properly.

 3. Run `python createSchema.py`.
+If successful, the terminal will output `Created table Demo.Employee successfully`.
    * **Note**: This exercise is configured for Python 3.
 For some users, you may need to run `python3 createSchema.py` if the `python` command defaults to Python 2.

 4. Validate the `Demo.Employee` table has been created.
    1. Open the management portal by following the link given to you when you created your instance of the InterSystems IRIS sandbox (or if on the docker container, go to [http://localhost:52773/csp/sys/%25CSP.Portal.Home.zen](http://localhost:52773/csp/sys/%25CSP.Portal.Home.zen).
-   2. Switch to the `USER` namespace, if necessary, by clicking "Switch" next to "Namespace %SYS"
    3. Navigate to **System Explorer > SQL** and expand the **Tables** section.
 Find `Demo.Employee` in the list.